XII Quiet Answers at La Guirtelle

 In that quietness,

-life does not need to be forced.
+life does not need

-It can be lived —
+It can be lived—

 for now.